kenlukas/teractf/Lunch_and_Learns/Aug_2025/Web-MoreSQLi/README.md

 ![landing](./landing.png)

-I tried the normal SQL injection of `admin' or 1=1;-- -` and any password and saw the SQL statement is searching for the password first.
+I tried the normal SQL injection of `admin' or 1=1;-- -` and any password, and saw that the SQL statement is searching for the password first.

 ![result1](./result1.png)

-The good news is that a SQL injection exists.
+The good news is that an SQL injection exists.
 The slightly bad news is that even though this makes things slightly easier, it's a little less controlled.
-If the password field is the only one `select`ed it will match all ids.
-I'm not sure how this will effect things.
-To leverage this SQL injection I'll use any username and `' or 1=1;-- -` in the password field.
+If the password field is the only one `select`ed it will match all IDs.
+I'm not sure how this will affect things.
+To leverage this SQL injection, I'll use any username and `' or 1=1;-- -` in the password field.

 ![result2](./result2.png)

 Wow!
 It worked.
-As we're presented with another input field, I want to see if this is open to a SQL injection so I just add a `'` and hit Search.
+As we're presented with another input field, I want to see if this is open to SQL injection, so I just add a `'` and hit Search.

 ![result3](./result3.png)